Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script lists all files in the directory
+The script uses the cp command to copy all files with the .html extension from the current working directory